Laura2480/MuDiPA/docs/ARCHITECTURE.md

 # MuDiPA — System Reference

-> Companion to *"MuDiPA: A Human-in-the-Loop Platform for AI-Assisted Dialogue Discourse Parsing
-> Annotation."* This document is written to feed the paper's **System** treatment: it uses the
-> paper's terminology, maps each claimed contribution/feature to its implementation, and
-> documents the recent extensions that realize the paper's *"newer multimodal and multilingual
-> datasets."* Scope is the app **as it actually runs**; genuinely inactive code is in the
-> appendix.

 MuDiPA is a web-based **human-in-the-loop** platform for **discourse graph** annotation in multi-party dialogues.
 Annotators build the graph over elementary discourse units (EDUs) — attachment **arcs** and **relation** labels — assisted by two **pluggable AI backends** whose